 As required by the terms of the merger agreement with VitaMed dated July 18, 2011, Lock-Up Agreements, or the Agreements were entered into between us and security holders covering the aggregate of approximately 70,000,000 shares of our common stock issued pursuant to this merger or reserved for issuance pursuant to Options and Warrants.
 Each security holder agreed that from the date of the Agreements until 18 months thereafter, or the Lock-Up Period, they would not make or cause any sale of our securities.
-After the completion of the Lock-Up Period, the security holder agreed not to sell or dispose of more than 2.5% of the aggregate common stock or shares reserved for issuance for Options and Warrants per quarter over the following 12 month period, or the Dribble Out Period.
-Upon the completion of the Dribble Out Period, the Agreements shall terminate.
+After the completion of the Lock-Up Period, the security holder agreed not to sell or dispose of more than 2.5% of the aggregate common stock or shares reserved for issuance for Options and Warrants per quarter over the following 12 month period, or the Dribble Out Period, the Agreements shall terminate.